zleonov/unchecked-java/README.md

 });
 ```

-Besides the boiler-plate code, we are also required to obfuscate the original exception by wrapping it in a ``RuntimeException``, which adds unnecessary bloat to the stack trace.
+Besides the extra boiler-plate code, we are also required to obfuscate the original exception by wrapping it in a ``RuntimeException`` which adds unnecessary bloat to the stack trace.
 Using **unchecked-java** we can again write concise code afforded by lambda expressions, without wrapping checked exceptions in runtime exceptions:

 ```java
 import static software.leonov.common.util.function.CheckedFunction.unchecked;